cwood821/Deploy/deploy/ReadMe.md

 # Deploy

-Drop-in `rsync` based deployment for small projects.
+Drop-in `rsync` deployment for small projects.

 # Assumptions
 - You have passwordless SSH configured for your server